 New Format of Texts and Image Files

 Even text sizing and image file types should be re-imagined.
 Text is now being sized through the use of scalable pixels (sp), allowing for seamless reactivity.
-While JPG. and PNG. image files will be replaced by SVG’s (Scalable Vector Graphics).
+While.webp. and.webp. image files will be replaced by SVG’s (Scalable Vector Graphics).
 Instead of using pixel bitmaps, vector graphics create images using XML, therefore can scale to any size without scaling artifacts.
 The importance of this app design trend will hopefully shape the norm of mobile application design in 2019.